-The senior officer positions will continue to be reviewed on a regular basis as part of the overall savings that have to be made by the Council due to the savings targets faced by local authorities in general over the next few years.
+The senior officer positions will continue to be reviewed on a regular basis as part of the overall savings that have to be made by the Council due to the savings targets faced by local authorities in general over the next few years and those specific to Birmingham City Council.
 See Annex 1 for full details.

-3.2 Recruitment to Senior Management Positions
+3.2 Recruitment to Senior Management Positions (Chief Officer/ Deputy Chief Officer)

-When recruiting to all posts the Council will take full and proper account of its own equal opportunities, recruitment and redeployment policies.
-Appointments made to chief officer (CO) and JNC deputy chief officer (DCO) positions are all made by the Chief Officers and Deputy Chief Officers Appointments Dismissals and Service Conditions Sub-Committee.
-Other appointments are made by the Chief Executive or relevant delegated officer.
+When recruiting to all posts the Council will take full and proper account of its own equal opportunities, recruitment, and redeployment policies.
+Appointments made to Chief Officer (CO) and JNC Deputy Chief Officer (DCO) positions are all made by the Chief Officers and Deputy Chief Officers Appointments Dismissals and Service Conditions Sub-Committee.